Skip to main content

 A PgCodec ("codec") represents a type (data type) in the database.
 There are loads of built in codecs for dealing with the built-in types in Postgres made available via the TYPES export, but you can also create your own codecs for other types using the various helpers.

 Every codec has a name, which is a handy identifier for you to use to reference it (you can reference codecs from the registry via registry.pgCodecs[name]).
-A codec also has an identifier which is the name of the type in the database.
+A codec also has an sqlType which is an SQL expression giving the name of the type in the database.

 Codecs are responsible for performing coercion and validation; they should throw errors if the value supplied is invalid.